 Carolyn Wilsey specializes in individualized learning and greatly enjoys connecting with students.
 Her love of writing and reading began in early childhood and has continued through her academic, personal, and professional life.
 She graduated with a B.A. in American Literature from Middlebury College and, in 2005, earned an M.F.A. in Creative Writing from Emerson College.
 During this program, she was trained to teach composition.
 Carolyn is a poet and is active in both local and national workshops.

 Carolyn’s early career was in journalism and included posts at both small community newspapers and large national magazines.
 In 2009, she began teaching Writing 101 at Marymount Manhattan College and developed a passion for collaborating with students on their writing projects.
 After a successful semester as a writing coach for the State University of New York (SUNY), Carolyn transitioned to education full-time.
 She has worked as a writing consultant (or tutor) at Columbia University, SUNY, Marymount Manhattan College, and Greenwich Education Group (GEG).
 Additionally, she has classroom experience as a literature, study skills, and writing teacher at GEG and has worked with many students with learning differences.
-She has also worked as a mentor teacher, supporting aspiring intern teachers, at Summerbridge at University High School in San Francisco.
+She has also worked as a mentor teacher, supporting intern English teachers, at Summerbridge at University High School in San Francisco.